 Seaweed, algae, biochar or enzymes can produce less methane from the rumen

-Trials are underway all over the world to find out whether substances can be added to the feed that reduce methane emissions from cattle and small livestock.
-Many different additives have shown great effect in "in vitro experiments" (in test tubes), but few have so far shown to produce consistent effects in long-term animal experiments.
+Experiments are underway around the world to find out whether substances can be added to feed that reduce methane emissions from cattle and sheep.
+Many different additives have shown great effect in "in vitro experiments" (in test tubes), but few have so far shown to give consistent effects in long-term animal experiments.
 However, researchers have obtained good results with a substance that prevents the last step in methane formation in the rumen (3-NOP).
-In the climate game, we have chosen 15% reduction of methane from rumen and intestine as standard, but we see from the articles below that others are much more optimistic.
+In the climate game, we have chosen 15% reduction of methane from the rumen and intestines as the standard, but we see from the articles below that others are much more optimistic.

-From the time the grass is placed in round bales, placed in a silo or dried into hay until it is eaten by the cow, we get some waste of feed.
-The grass can be lost in connection with mowing, in the silage process, destroyed during storage or destroyed by the cow on the feed tray.
-We can influence feed wastage by doing the job of taking care of the grass correctly, having good storage and ensuring that the cow gets good forage that is eaten on the feed tray.
-If we manage to take better care of the grass and avoid wastage, greenhouse gas emissions per unit produced will decrease.
+From the time the grass is baled, put in a silo or dried into hay until it is eaten by the cow, we experience some feed waste.
+The grass can be lost during mowing, in the ensiling process, damaged during storage or discarded by the cow on the feed tray.
+We can influence feed waste by doing the job of taking care of the grass properly, having good storage and ensuring that the cow gets good roughage that is eaten on the feed tray.
+If we manage to take better care of the grass and avoid waste, greenhouse gas emissions per produced unit will decrease.

 Better forage

-Early harvested grass gives increased production and less methane emissions from digestion.
-When the grass is harvested earlier (above 0.90 Fem/kg TS), this can reduce climate emissions due to two mechanisms.
+Early harvested grass results in increased production and lower methane emissions from digestion.
+When grass is harvested earlier (above 0.90 Fem/kg DM), this can reduce greenhouse gas emissions due to two mechanisms.
 1. Lower methane production from the rumen due to higher digestibility.
-2. Higher performance and thus more kg of milk to spread the greenhouse gas emissions over.
+2. Higher performance and thus more kg of milk to distribute the greenhouse gas emissions over.

 Better fertility and animal health

 An animal that lives well and has good health and fertility will produce more milk and meat.
-When an animal becomes ill or it takes longer to have a calf in the cow, production will be reduced.
-If you improve animal health and fertility in your herd, there will be more kg of meat and milk to spread the greenhouse gas emissions over.
+When an animal gets sick or it takes longer for the cow to calve, production will be reduced.
+If you improve the animal health and fertility of your herd, there will be more kg of meat and milk to distribute the greenhouse gas emissions.
 At the same time, you save money and worries in the barn.

 Improve breeding in the herd

-Through breeding, over many decades, we have bred a cow with better health, while at the same time production has increased.
-This provides better finances for the farmer and lower climate emissions per kg of milk and kg of meat.
+Through breeding, we have over many decades bred a cow with better health while increasing production.
+This provides better economics for the farmer and lower climate emissions per kg of milk and kg of meat.
 The Norwegian NRF cow is also a combination cow that produces both milk and meat, and means less climate emissions per unit produced.
-When you carry out active breeding work in your own herd, you thus contribute to reducing greenhouse gas emissions from your herd.
-Now the breeding organization GENO is also in the process of breeding for methane emissions to make the cow even more sustainable with a lower emission.
+When you actively breed in your own herd, you contribute to reducing greenhouse gas emissions from your herd.
+Now the breeding organization GENO is also starting to breed on methane emissions to make the cow even more sustainable with lower emissions.

 Age at first calving and increased number of lactations

-The age of a cow calving for the first time in Norway is almost 26 months.
+The age of a cow that calve for the first time in Norway is almost 26 months.
 If the cow has her first calf at 24 months, we will save emissions for 2 months where the heifer has no production.
-In this way, we will get less emissions per kg of meat and per liter of milk that the cow produces.
+In this way, we will have less emissions per kg of meat and per liter of milk that the cow produces.
 The same will happen if the cow lives longer.
-The emissions that occur before the animal enters production are distributed over several liters of milk and meat, and the emissions per unit produced decrease.
+The emissions that occur before the animal comes into production are distributed over more liters of milk and meat and the emissions per produced unit decrease.

-Early mowing should make the cow more climate-friendly
+Early mowing will make the cow more climate-friendly

 Methane inhibitors with Harald Volden and Eirik Selmer-Olsen